-Will a Cockroach Bite Cause an Infection
+Will a Cockroach Bite Cause an Infection?

 When you get roaches in the home, cases involving cockroaches biting humans are extremely rare, but if they bite people, it can cause allergic reactions.
 A cockroach bite is more than an inconvenience to a person with asthma or other breathing issues.

 Although cockroach bites are not dangerous to humans; however, the allergens they produce pose a problem.
-Often the result is a skin reaction, such as a rash that lasts for days or even triggers an asthma attack.
+Often the result of allergens is a skin reaction, such as a rash that lasts for days or even triggers an asthma attack.

-What if a Cockroach Bites You
+What if a Cockroach Bites You?

 Should you be bitten by a cockroach, take all necessary precautions to prevent wound infection.
 Try to avoid rubbing or pressing the bite's location; wash it with warm water and soap.